 Training should be ongoing with regular updates to inform team members about new threats and response techniques.
 Simulations and drills ensure the team can effectively handle real-world incidents.

-A critical component of your CIRT’s effectiveness is having well-documented response plans.
-These plans should outline step-by-step procedures for specific scenarios, including cybersecurity threats, natural disasters, and internal failures.
+A critical component of your CIRT’s effectiveness is having a well-documented cybersecurity incident response plan.
+This plan should outline step-by-step procedures for specific scenarios, including cybersecurity threats, natural disasters, and internal failures.

 Each plan should provide clear instructions on initial response actions, escalation procedures, and recovery steps.
 These response plans should be detailed and specific, covering all possible scenarios that the business might face.